nyc-crh/site/content/gallery/puerto-ricans.md

 - Black people
 questions:
 - What did Bambara notice about the new family?
 Where and how did she get information about them?
 Who else was gathering information or making judgements about the new family?
-- "What happened to the children in the new family when they went to school?
-Think about the phrase “you have no English/you have no IQ.”
+- What happened to the children in the new family when they went to school?
+Think about the phrase “you have no English/you have no I.Q.”
 How does this idea relate to the new child being placed in a “CRMD” class?
-How do you see racism and ableism in this situation?"
+How do you see racism and ableism in this situation?
 - In the last paragraph, Bambara criticizes what her school taught her about Puerto Rico.
 She gives examples of what the schools did teach, and what it left out.
 What is the pattern that she noticed?
 Why do you think this mattered to her?
 Why do you think it would have mattered to Puerto Rican children going to school in New York?
 ---